redhat-cop/infra.lvm_snapshots/README.md

 #### Rollback

-Rollback the host using the snapshots created above.
-The playbook will merge each snapshot in the snapshot set.
-The snapshot set boom profile will be deleted and /boot partition restored.
+This playbook rolls back the host using the snapshots created above.
+After verifying that all snapshots are still valid, each logical volume in the snapshot set is merged.
+The image files under /boot will be restored and the boom profile will be deleted.
 Then the host will be rebooted.

 ```yaml
 - hosts: all